kenwalger/lithium/docs/stdlib/index.md

     Simple module for Base64 encoding and decoding.
 Includes URL safe encoding.
 *   [Buffer](./buffer.md)
 *	[Cluster](./cluster.md)
+    Similar to the node.js/io.js cluster module, this module lets you run the same program on several different cores to simply take advantage of multi-core systems.
 *	[Crypto](./crypto.md)
 *	[CSV](./csv.md)
 *	[Date](./date.md)
+    A module for dealing with dates and calendar related things.
+For timescales less than a few hours, the time modules is a better choice.
 *	[DNS](./dns.md)
 *   [DOM](./dom.md)
     A module that imitates a number of web platform APIs.
 Also used by the HTML and XML modules to provide a `document`.